 The reception routine (RECEIVE) is based on a reliable algorithm which has successfully been used in previous implementations of KEELOQ decoders.
-Automatic baud rate detection is used to compensate for variations in baud rate of different encoders of a specific type, as well as the difference in baud rate between different encoders (HCS200 and HCS300).
-The reception routine is able to handle 64-bit transmissions.
-This is easily extended to receive more bits.
-The reception routine is able to determine the type of encoder by the number of bits in the transmission.
+Automatic bit rate detection is used to compensate for variations in bit rate of different encoders of a specific type, as well as the differences in bit rate between different encoders (HCS200, HCS300, and HCS360).
+The reception routine is able to receive 64-bit transmissions.
+This can easily be extended to receive more bits.
+The decoder only uses the first 60 bits received.
+The remaining bits are ignored.

-The reception algorithm performs the following functions when an output is detected from the receiver:
+The reception algorithm performs a number of functions when an output is detected from the receiver.
+Figure 5 gives all the major sampling points in the reception algorithm.

-Calibrate on the header low period to determine the actual elemental period for the transmission being received.
+The reception algorithm calibrates on the low period of the header to determine the actual elemental period for the transmission being received.
 The required elemental period is 10% of the low header period.
-In the diagram below (Figure 5) the header calibration sample points are marked 1 through 3.
-The calibration flow chart (Figure 6) shows at what points in the source code samples 1, 2, and 3 are taken.
-Elemental periods outside the capture range of the algorithm (either too long or too short) should be rejected, since they would be due either to noise or to reception of an incomplete signal.
+In Figure 5 the header calibration sample points are marked 1 through 3.
+The calibration flow chart (Figure 6) shows at what points in the program samples 1, 2, and 3 are taken.

+Elemental periods outside the capture range of the algorithm (either too long or too short) are rejected, since they are due either to noise or to reception of an incomplete signal.

-- Using the determined elemental period, three 2. samples after the first rising edge following the header are taken.
+Using the determined elemental period, three samples after the first rising edge (sample 3) following the header are taken.
 The first sample is taken half an elemental period after the rising edge (Sample 4); the second, one elemental period later (Sample 5), and the third, another one elemental period later (Sample 6).
 The first sample must be high, the second could be either high or low, and the third sample must be low.
 If either the first or the third sample is not as expected, the attempt at capturing a transmission is abandoned.
-In the diagram below (Figure 5), the data sample points are points 4 through 6.
-The flow chart describing data reception (Figure 7) shows where in the code the samples are taken. - 3.
+In Figure 5, the data sample points are points 4 through 6.
+The flow chart describing data reception (Figure 7) shows where in the code the samples are taken.

 If all 64 bits have been captured, each with the correct first and third elements, the transmission can be assumed to be correct, and decryption can commence.
 The receiving routine should be called often enough to ensure that the high portion in the header is not missed (Sample 1, Figure 5).